hemingsent/hemingsent/README.md

 - 👋 Hi, I’m @hemingsent
 - 👀 I’m interested in Powershell and Python
 - 🌱 I’m currently learning Powershell and Python
-- 💞️ I’m looking to collaborate on probably nothing as I won't be much help.
+- 💞️ I’m looking to collaborate on anything you think I would be beneficial to.
 - 📫 How to reach me tyler@hemielectric.com

 <!---